What Insurance Does a Home Inspector Need?

 A worker's compensation policy will cover employees in the event of an injury on the job.
 While this is required in most states, you are often able to opt yourself out as the business owner.
 And while you can purchase worker's comp for yourself in most states, you don't need to.

 Accidents happen, but there are ways to be prepared when it comes to liability.
 Make sure your pre-inspection agreement is rock-solid, and know where you might be at risk.
-InterNACHI put out this YouTube video about claims against home inspectors, and we think it's worth a watch for every inspector.
+InterNACHI published a video about claims against home inspectors, and we think it's worth a watch for any inspector crafting a pre-inspection agreement.